 - Experience.
-Mayo Clinic surgeons perform more than 150 esophagectomies each year.
+Mayo Clinic surgeons perform around 130 esophagectomies each year.
 Studies have shown that people who had esophagectomies at low-volume centers had a much higher risk of dying from the operation than did people treated at high-volume centers (defined as more than 20 esophagectomies per year).

-- Teamwork.
+- A multidisciplinary team of specialized experts.
 Esophagectomy is an important part of esophageal cancer treatment, which can be extremely complex.
-At Mayo, specialists in thoracic surgery, digestive diseases, oncology and other areas work together to manage your care, before and after surgery.
+At Mayo Clinic, specialists in thoracic surgery, digestive diseases, oncology and other areas work together to make sure that esophagectomy is the best treatment for you.
+They work as a team to manage your care, before and after surgery.

-- Efficient care.
-Consultations with doctors, testing and treatment can usually be done in a single visit lasting several days.
+- Comprehensive care.
+Consultations with doctors, along with testing and treatment, can usually be done in a single visit lasting several days.

 - New ideas.
-Mayo specialists are at the forefront of new techniques for esophagectomy.
-You have access to the expertise of Mayo's clinician-researchers.
+Mayo Clinic specialists are at the forefront of new techniques for esophagectomy.
+You have access to the expertise of Mayo Clinic's clinician-researchers.